On Madness, Sanitation, Antipsychiatry and Resistance

 Communications Anna Jäger

 Ultrasanity is a continuation of our longterm investigation THE INVENTION OF SCIENCE.
 It is a collaboration of SAVVY Contemporary with Picha Lumumbashi and Gnaoua Festival.
-The project is funded by the German Federal Cultural Foundation, the Foundation of Arts Initiative, AoN_Platform for Art and Neuroscience and ifa Gallery.
+The project is funded by the TURN Fund of the German Federal Cultural Foundation (Kulturstiftung des Bundes), the Foundation of Arts Initiative, AoN_Platform for Art and Neuroscience and ifa Gallery.